A Normality Conjecture on Rational Base Number Systems: Links between conjectures

 \begin{conjecture} For every positive integer $x$, the sequence of iterates of the operator

 is eventually periodic with period $(1,2)$. \end{conjecture}

 The possibility of a link between minimal and maximal words in rational base $3/2$ (which we recall, first emerged in 1968 in the context of Mahler's conjecture) and the Collatz conjecture has intrigued several authors throughout time (see, for example, \cite{Lag85}, \cite{DM09}, \cite{Dub09},\cite{Ais14}, and \cite{EVG25}).
-This intuition relies on the \emph{similarity} between Collatz operator $F$ and our operator $T_{3/2}$, which can be rewritten:
+This intuition relies on the \emph{similarity} between the Collatz operator $F$ and the operator $T_{3/2}$, which can be rewritten as

-It is interesting to project modulo $2$ the trajectories of positive integers $x$ under iterations of the Collatz map $F$, and compare the combinatorial properties of the infinite binary words thus obtained, which we will call \emph{Collatz words}, with those of minimal/maximal words in rational base $3/2$.
+It is interesting to reduce modulo $2$ the trajectories of positive integers $x$ under iterations of the Collatz map $F$, and compare the combinatorial properties of the infinite binary words thus obtained, which we will call \emph{Collatz words}, with those of minimal/maximal words in rational base $3/2$.
 Along this line, Dubickas established the same lower bound for the complexity of minimal words and that of Collatz words encoding divergent trajectories, if they exist \cite[Corollary~4 and Theorem~5]{Dub09}.
 More recently, Eliahou and Verger-Gaugry simultaneously studied the distribution of letters in Collatz words, and in the maximal word with seed the empty word \cite[Conjectures~5 and 18]{EVG25}.

 However, beyond these similarities, we are not aware, as of this writing, of any implication or, more generally, of any formal comparison regarding the relative difficulty between our Conjectures~\ref{conj:normality} and \ref{conj:equidistribution} and the Collatz conjecture.
-This also raises the following question.

-\begin{question} Why does our normality Conjecture \ref{conj:normality} seem not to depend on the choice of $p$ and $q$, while the Collatz conjecture does? \end{question}